 Average Cost of Adoption for Foster Parents

-At any given time, there are approximately 438,000 foster care children in the U.S. While some of them will eventually return to their families, others may be permanently placed in foster care.
+In 2019, there were approximately 424,000 children in foster care in the U.S. While some of them will eventually return to their families, others may be permanently placed in foster care.
 Those children then have an opportunity to be adopted by their foster parents.

 Average Cost of Private Adoption